 Not exactly local as it is about an hour and half to 2 hours (straightforward, but sometimes busy road) drive but fans of the popular costume drama, 'Downton Abbey' might like to visit the beautiful setting for the series Highclere Castle Do note that tickets must be purchased in advance.
 Now is the time to think about 2020.
 The only way of going without advance booking is to join the Historic Houses Association (HHA).
 It is an annual fee but may be worth it if you plan to visit others that are covered by the Pass e.g. Blenheim Palace, Seizencote House and gardens near Moreton in Marsh, Kelmscott Manor, home of William Morris to name but a few within a reasonable distance.
 Another member of HHA, a little further away, is Berkeley Castle ( see above) At Highclere, there are some events on for charity in early December for which you can buy tickets and pre-booking for this time is open at the end of September.
-Dates and tickets for Spring 2019 are released on their website from 1st November.
-Summer 2019 opening goes on sale in the first week of February.
-It is very popular, a bit like booking for a pop concert - you have to get on the website pronto and be the first ones to get tickets as they are limited !
+Dates and tickets for Spring are released on their website from mid-Winter.
+Summer opening goes on sale about February It is very popular, a bit like booking for a pop concert - you have to get on the website pronto and be the first ones to get tickets as they are limited !
 Full details are on their website here